zipvilization/Zipvilization/status/index.md

 The contract has undergone development testing, automated analysis, AI-assisted review and experimental deployments.

-Zipvilization does not currently describe the contract as professionally audited by an external auditing company.
+Zipvilization does not currently describe the contract as professionally audited by an independent external auditing company.

 That distinction is deliberate.

 > **Auditable ≠ Audited**

-We are also considering a pre-TGE **Hackathon / Bug Contest** designed to expose the contract to adversarial review before Genesis.
+A pre-TGE **Hackathon / Bug Contest** is also being considered as an additional opportunity for adversarial review before Genesis.

 If performed, its purpose will be simple: